-- 120. By engaging in these discussions without full disclosure of the true facts and circumstances concerning the security of Ms. Reynolds funds, Belka was actively concealing material facts. - 121.
-Pension Asset Management's duties were assumed in 1987 by First Diversified Financial Services, Inc. and Defendants Cooper, Lindley and Jensen.
+120. By engaging in these discussions without full disclosure of the true facts and circumstances concerning the security of Ms. Reynolds funds, Belka was actively concealing material facts.

+121. Pension Asset Management's duties were assumed in 1987 by First

+Diversified Financial Services, Inc. and Defendants Cooper, Lindley and Jensen.

-Belka continued to be a part of the First Pension fraud scheme by hiding the truth of the First Pension investments from First Pension Clients and government authorities.
-By not disclosing the First Pension fraud, Belka continued to participate in and benefit from the fraud.
-Moreover, even after his departure from First Pension and its related entities, Belka went on to form many other real estate limited partnerships in which many First Pension Clients invested.
-The First Pension Clients would not have invested in these limited partnerships in which he was a general partner had they known the truth about the First Pension fraud.
+Belka continued to be a part of the First Pension fraud scheme by hiding the truth of the not disclosing the First Pension fraud, Belka continued to participate in and benefit from the fraud.
+Moreover, even after his departure from First Pension and its related entities,

+First Pension investments from First Pension Clients and government authorities.
+By limited partnerships in which he was a general partner had they known the truth about the First Pension fraud.